antfu/talks/2025-09-18/src/slides.md

 Let's take Vite as an example.

-I don't know how much of you are familiar with the history of Vite.
-Vite as for today is almost the by default choose for web development for almost any projects, but at the very beginning, [click] it was an experiment on developmenting tooling specifically for Vue.
+I don't know how many of you are familiar with the history of Vite.
+Vite as of today is almost the default choice for web development for almost any project, but at the very beginning, [click] it was an experiment on development tooling specifically for Vue.

-As the idea of having native-ESM dev server seems to work pretty well, Evan started to think that we could have this great hot module reload experience for other frameworks as well. [click] Start from Vite v2.0+, Vite became a framework-agnostic frontend tooling that is not bound to Vue anymore. [click] Instead, Evan extracted the hard-coded Vue-specific logic into a plugin, this also helps to ensure Vite has a very powerful plugin system.
+As the idea of having a native-ESM dev server seemed to work pretty well, Evan started to think that we could have this great hot module reload experience for other frameworks as well. [click] Starting from Vite v2.0+, Vite became a framework-agnostic frontend tooling that is not bound to Vue anymore. [click] Instead, Evan extracted the hard-coded Vue-specific logic into a plugin, which also helps to ensure Vite has a very powerful plugin system.

-[click] Then we have plugin to support React, [click] community built the plugin for Svelte which later become official, [click] then we could have some crazy ideas like running a test runner for Vite with the same plugins pipeline, [click] or until then we have almost every meta-frameworks built on top of Vite and share the great plugin ecosystem from Vite.
+[click] Then we have a plugin to support React, [click] the community built the plugin for Svelte which later became official, [click] then we could have some crazy ideas like running a test runner for Vite with the same plugin pipeline, [click] and by now we have almost every meta-framework built on top of Vite and sharing the great plugin ecosystem from Vite.

 -->